(A) To qualify to receive a certificate of good standing for a course of instruction in massage therapy, a school's course of instruction shall:

 (2) Beginning with classes enrolling on or after December 31, 2005, teach at least the minimum required hours in the following subjects in dedicated clock hours, as appropriate to massage therapy:

-(a) Anatomy and physiology; pathology: three hundred and twenty-five clock hours;
+(a) Anatomy and physiology; pathology: three hundred twenty-five clock hours;

-(b) Massage theory and practical, including hygiene: three hundred and twenty-five clock hours;
+(b) Massage theory and practical, including hygiene: three hundred twenty-five clock hours;

 (c) Ethics: twenty-five clock hours, at least ten of which shall be in a class dedicated exclusively to ethics.
 For purposes of this rule, "ethics" shall be defined to include sexual boundary issues and impairment and chemical dependency issues;

 (e) Such other subjects as the board deems necessary and appropriate to massage therapy: fifty clock hours; and